leonnnn/python3-simplepam/README.md

 Python version
 --------------
-Despite its name, this module works with both Python 2 and Python 3.
+This module works with both Python 2 and Python 3.

 License
 -------